You may need a licence, certificate or permit for some business activities, as well as other things, such as street parties.

 You need a licence to run a sex shop (selling sex toys, books and videos) or run a cinema showing sexually explicit films.

-You must wait until you receive your licence before you start trading.
+You must wait until you receive street trading consent before you can begin trading.

 Temporary event notice